Lou1s-Lau/louislau.github.io/index.md

 - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning

 ## News
+- B.A. in Computer Science, University of Minnesota

+## News

 - **[Feb.
 2020]** Our paper about incremental learning is accepted to CVPR 2020.